-ISRAELI GAINS AND LOSSES IN GAZA CITY
+Israeli Gains And Losses In Gaza City

 On November 14, the IDF made more gains on Gaza’s beach.
 The 162nd Armor Division, which entered Gaza from the north, completed the capture of the al-Shati camp and linked up with the 36th Armored Division which entered the Strip from the east, reaching the beach.

-on November 14, troops of the 7th Armored Brigade and Golani Infantry
+Also on November 14, troops of the 7th Armored Brigade and Golani

 Among the sites captured by the IDF were the Hamas parliament, its government complex, and the police headquarters.
 The governor’s house in Gaza, which allegedly housed commanders from Hamas’ military and intelligence, was also captured.